ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

         * Until you have at least one internship at a reputable company, have as many hackathons and game jams (up to 5) on your 1-page resume.
     * Side projects
         * Open Source
-            * The more popular the Open Source Project is, the better.
+            * The more popular the open source project is, the better.
         * Personal
             * Great if it has real users
         * School